laurenrich/4111-Database-Project/PART4_README.md

 - Used PostgreSQL's built-in text search functions (`to_tsvector`, `to_tsquery`, `ts_rank`)

 **Rationale:** This addition integrates naturally with our restaurant database because customer reviews inherently contain document-style text with rich semantic content.
 Full-text search enables semantic search capabilities beyond exact string matching, ranking results by relevance, advanced query capabilities with boolean operators, and efficient searching through large volumes of review text.
 This feature is valuable for restaurant owners to analyze customer feedback, identify common themes, and understand customer sentiment patterns.

+Ten reviews in our live database have been updated with paragraph-length comment text to support full-text search.

 ---